 - 1/4 cup olive oil

 - pinch pepper

 - Chop kale into small pieces and wash.
 Dry kale as best as you can, I like using my salad spinner for this.

 - Place all your ingredients into your food processor.
 Pulse a few times until pesto texture.
 If your food processor is not moving, add 2 tablespoons of water.

-- Serve or put in the fridge to last a few days.
-It also freezes great.
+- Serve over pasta, as a dip or place in the fridge to last a few days (3-4 days).